seastwood/On-Screen-Microphone-Input-Controller/README.md

 Future potential improvements:
 - visual feedback on the circle of mic input activity
-- Add multiple on screen buttons that can be modified to hotkeys.
+- Add option for multiple on screen buttons that can be modified to hotkeys.
 - Hotkey mode
 - Ability to edit coloring/opacity of buttons when multiple buttons are implemented.